paul-lee-attorney/comboox/README.md

 **TERMS AND CONDITIONS FOR USE, REPRODUCTION AND DISTRIBUTION.**

-**ComBoox** is **NOT** for free.
-When you calling certain APIs for write operation, a sum of **CBP** (a kind of ERC-20 token defined inside of ComBoox) will be charged as royalty from your account and be transferred to Contributor.
-Please refer to source code of ComBoox and its documentation for details of the CBP regime and the respective royalty rate for the APIs.

 1. Definition.

 **"Contributor"** shall mean copyright owner, and the other contribution owner and any individual or Legal Entity who have submitted the Work to the Copyright Owner and subsequently incorporated within the Work.